PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

   * Note that there is version of the app/code here, it is just a infrastructure management.

 * stackdriver can also intake print statement in the application

+* Canary deployments are a pattern for rolling out releases to a subset of users or servers.
+The idea is to first deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers. (wiki)